 WRITING End of KS1: both PP children to achieve expected standard.
-Reviewed handwriting standards and introduced a new handwriting programme.
-Increased extended writing opportunities in English and other subjects, so that extended writing is an integral part of the new curriculum.
+Reviewed handwriting standards and introduced a new handwritin programme.
+Increased extended writing opportunities in English and other sub so that extended writing is an integral part of the new curriculum.
 School to trial special writing pencils.
-Greater emphasis on all pupils writing well in all exercise books, not just in their writing books.
-PP children invited to attend a weekly writing club.
-In the end of Key Stage (Year 2) teacher assessment one PP pupil reached the expected standard and the other did not.
+Greater emphasis on all pupils writing well in all exercise books, n in their writing books.
+PP children invited to attend a weekly writing club. assessment one PP pupil reached the expected standard and the other did not.
 More needs to be done to help or PP children make rapid progress in writing.
 MATHS End of KS1: both PP children to achieve expected standard.
 White Rose maths scheme introduced.
-Maths minion homework buddy and journal introduced to help children learn effectively at home.
+Maths minion homework buddy and journal introduced to help chillearn effectively at home.
 Introduced maths progress ladders for each skill set.
-Maths adviser delivered INSET for teachers on mixed age planning in term 1.
-Both PP children reached the expected standard.
+Maths adviser delivered INSET for teachers on mixed age planning term 1.
 More needs to be done to help our PP children make rapid progress in maths.
 OTHER Contribution towards instrumental music lessons, educational visits, residential trips, creative art days etc. Reduce absence rates to help improve progress.
 Financial barriers to enrichment activities removed.
-Funded Fruit for Schools scheme in KS2, providing a daily piece of fruit.
-Attendance review meetings organised with parents of poor attenders, emphasis on the lack of progress in RWM.
-100% certificates and 5 Linton pounds for pupils who achieve a 100% attendance record, awarded at the end of each half term.
+Funded Fruit for Schools scheme in KS2, providing a daily piece of the school scheme in KS2.
+Attendance review meetings organised with parents of poor attended emphasis on the lack of progress in RWM.
+100% certificates and 5 Linton pounds for pupils who achieve a 10 attendance record, awarded at the end of each half term.
 Superb weekly attendance rates celebrated in assemblies.
 Improved attendance rewards (certificate & 2 Linton pounds) for pupils who manage to improve attendance by 5%.
-To be awarded every half term.
-Increased self-confidence, particularly from those participating in music and outdoor activities, but impact on reading, writing and maths outcomes limited.
+To be awarded every half ders, activities, but impact on reading, writing and maths outcomes limited.
 Continue to find ways of ensuring enrichment activities impact more strongly on reading, writing and maths pupil premium outcomes.
 Monitor attendance more closely and take action earlier re pupils at risk of becoming PA